SSWConsulting/SSW.Rules.Content/rules/use-hashtags/rule.md

   - title: Tiago Araujo
     url: https://ssw.com.au/people/tiago-araujo
 related:
+  - include-important-keywords-where-it-matters
   - do-you-share-when-you-upgrade-an-application
-  - do-you-use-a-conversion-code-in-your-lead-generation-campaigns
   - twitter-do-you-know-the-best-practices-for-your-twitter-ads
-  - keep-your-social-media-updated
   - branding-do-you-know-when-to-use-an-overlay-on-images
-  - do-you-know-what-type-of-content-marketing-you-should-post-on-your-socials
   - do-you-keep-your-content-consistent-across-your-different-social-media-platforms
 redirects:
   - do-you-use-and-encourage-others-to-use-hashtags
+  - do-you-know-to-use-hash-tags
 created: 2010-09-07T12:59:28.000Z
 archivedreason: null
 guid: a528498b-c6f0-4367-9017-2c8652115856
 ---
 Hashtags identify the keyword or topic of interest that the post is about.
 They allow searching for similar posts on the topic.
-They were popularized on Twitter and now work on Facebook, Pinterest, and Google+.
-On Twitter, it is possible to "track" (aka Subscribe to) a tag.
+They were popularized on Twitter and now work on Facebook, Pinterest, etc. On Twitter, it is possible to "track" (aka Subscribe to) a tag.

 <!--endintro-->

 The best tweets will use a combination of @mentions and #hashtags where appropriate to properly leverage the platform – that way readers can check out the people involved OR join the conversation about a topic.
-See our rule [Do you know when to use a hashtag vs. a @mention?](/do-you-know-when-to-use-a-hashtag-vs-a-mention) to see how to best leverage them in combination.
+See our rule on [when to use a hashtag vs. a @mention](/do-you-know-when-to-use-a-hashtag-vs-a-mention) to see how to best leverage them in combination.

 ### Tips for companies